 What is a weighted blanket?

 The heavy (and incredibly soft) blankets have the science of deep touch pressure (DTP) on their side, with benefits going far beyond a good night’s sleep.
 DTP triggers various responses from the body’s nervous system, including the release of serotonin (often referred to as ‘happy hormones’) which is necessary for the body to then release melatonin — the sleep hormone.
+Something as simple as a hug counts as DTP!

 How to use a weighted blanket